 - Assess and if appropriate make recommendations regarding how WMU is serving the internationalization needs of the community.

-- Review the processes related to WMU students who study abroad and develop a report recommending changes that will increase student participation in study abroad programs.
+- Review the processes related to WMU students who study abroad and develop a report recommending changes that will increase student participation in study abroad enrollments and oversight of the quality of study abroad programs.

-It is understood the IEC will seek information from and communicate with all administrative offices necessary to carry out its charges, especially the Haenicke Institute for Global Education (HIGE).
+NOTE: The IEC will seek information from the Haenicke Institute for Global Education (HIGE) to maintain communications with that office on issues directly related to it.
 The IEC is expected to keep the Senate Executive Board apprised of progress, especially in connection with any MOA it may develop and to give advance notice of any action the IEC seeks to place on the Senate agenda, including the final text of any proposed MOA, report or resolution.
 The Executive Board should also be notified of substantive procedural issues addressed by the IEC.
-The IEC shall provide a written summary of its progress on the above charges and any other activities undertaken no later than June 30, 2015.